-Norus: Figures show distribution of transaction prices for ketchup in Minneapolis in 2007-QI.
-Panel (a) shows prices for 36-zb bottles of Heinz brand ketchup, in accordance with the UPC and Generic Brand Aggregation definitions of a good.
-Panel (b) shows prices for 36-zb bottles of ketchup from all brands, in accordance with the Brand Aggregation definition of a good.
-Panel (c) shows prices per 36 ounces of ketchup for bottles of ketchup from the Brand Aggregation and definition of a good.
-Panel (c) shows prices per 36 ounces of ketchup for bottles of ketchup for ball brands in all sizes, in accordance with the Brand and Size Aggregation definition of a good.
-Transactions include those at all stores in Minneapolis, includine stores without a unique identifier.
+Noms: Figures show distribution of transaction prices for ketchup in Minneapolis in 2007;OL Panel (a) shows prices for 36-oz bottles of Heirz brand ketchup; in accordance with the UPC and Generic Brand Aggregation definitions of a good, Panel (b) shows prices for 36-oz bottles of ketchup from all brands, in accordance with the Brand Aggregation definition of a good.
+Panel (c) shows prices per 36 ounces of ketchup for bottles of ketchup from all brands, in accordance with the Brand and Size Aggregation definition of a good.
+Transactions include those at all stores in Minneapolis, including stores without a unique identifier.

-Figure 1
+FIGURE 1